• Home

 February 12, 2026, 6:19 AM ET

-Aiman Ezzat, chief executive officer of Capgemini.
+Aiman Ezzat, CEO of Capgemini

 Recommended Video

 Step forward, Aiman Ezzat, the chief executive of technology and consultancy business Capgemini.
 The French Fortune 500 Europe giant has been in the news after it agreed to sell its U.S. subsidiary, Capgemini Government Solutions, which had been providing tracing and removal data for Immigration and Customs Enforcement (ICE) in America.
-In line with the great tech sell-off over AI spending fears, Capgemini’s share price has been laboring.
+In line with the great tech selloff over AI spending fears, Capgemini’s share price has been laboring.

 I spoke with Ezzat before the controversy over ICE blew up (Ezzat explained on LinkedIn that the American business acted autonomously to protect U.S. classified information).
-He told me that business leaders were treading a fine line with AI.
-There is a sweet spot somewhere between too far, too fast and stuck on the starting blocks.
+He told me that business leaders were treading a fine line with AI; there is a sweet spot somewhere between too far, too fast, and stuck on the starting blocks.

 “You don’t want to be too ahead of the learning curve,” he said.
-“If [you are], you’re investing and building capabilities that nobody wants.”
+“If [you are] you’re investing and building capabilities that nobody wants.”

 “Basically, the need to integrate AI with humans.
 How do you get humans to trust the agent?
 The agent can trust the human, but the human doesn’t really trust the agent.”